soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 controllerType = 1;
 ```

 brakeID indicate the index of vehicle that will brake first (interuption happen).
-N indicate the total number of vehicle in the experiment.
+N indicate the total number of vehicle in the experiment. s_star means the  equilibrium spacing of each vehicle.

 ```matlab
 brakeID = 6 - 1;